pitastrudl/wekanwiki/Platforms.md

   * [SLES 64bit](https://github.com/wekan/wekan/wiki/Install-Wekan-Docker-on-SUSE-Linux-Enterprise-Server-12-SP1)
 * [Proxy](https://github.com/wekan/wekan/issues/1480)

 ## <a name="ProductionSnap"></a>Production: Snap for Linux, install to your own server or laptop.
 Automatic Updates.
 Only Standalone Wekan.
 If on Snap Stable automatic update breaks something, [report Wekan for Snap bugs and feature requests here](https://github.com/wekan/wekan-snap/issues), so it can be fixed on some automatic update.

-Import from Trello, and Import/Export Wekan works.
-Copying/Moving card to another board works.
-Password auth.
-Upcoming: LDAP, OAuth2, etc. Usually for production you just install Ubuntu 18.04 or Debian 9 VM (or without VM) and install Snap.
-Minimum 2 GB RAM required, preferably 4 GB or more.
-Requires KVM/XEN/HyperV VM or Bare Metal, where Linux kernel 3.x or 4.x or newer works, and also Snap works without problems.
-Requires working websockets.
+If security is critical, keep behind firewall, without any ports open to Internet.

 * **[Install Snap](https://github.com/wekan/wekan-snap/wiki/Install)** on Linux 64bit.
   * **Debian, Ubuntu and Linux Mint based distros**